What is Headphone Impedance? [Definitive Guide]

 With that…

-My top option for a headphone around the threshold of 97dB and a higher Impedance (300 Ohm) is of course my beloved HD600.
+My top option for a headphone around the threshold of 97dB and a higher Impedance (300 Ohm) is, of course, my beloved HD600.

 Interested in learning more about one of my favorite audiophile cans?